jonathanmarch/AnalyticsApp/README.md

 # AnalyticsApp

-This project is built with ASP.NET core.
+This project is built with ASP.NET core and Entity Framework.